Arreton Manor: 16th–17th centuries

 In 1525, it was leased by Abbot William Rippon to a parish landholder, John Leigh.
 The manor was rebuilt between 1595 and 1612.
 Charles I visited the manor several times.
 Sir Thomas Bennet added the new porch and oak panelling in the major rooms.
 The original manor house was far older, however.
 It is claimed that Queen Mary often visited Arreton Manor.

 Arreton Manor was leased to several different farmers until 1628, when it was granted by the king to trustees to settle the king's debts to the City of London.
 It was then bought by two merchants from the trustees.
 It was later bought by Thomas Colepeper, 2nd Baron Colepeper, Governor of the Isle of Wight.
 On Lord Culpeper's death, his daughter Lady Katherine, acquired the property.
 Lady Katherine married Lord Fairfax and it stayed in the Fairfax family for 230 years.
 Its history then followed that of the island community, and the manor was farmed by the abbot's steward till 1525, when it was leased by the last Abbot William Rippon to John Leigh, who already held land in the parish.
 After the Dissolution, it was granted to various farmers by the Crown until 1628, when it was granted by the king by trustees for the payment of his debts to the City of London.
 The manor then followed the same descent as that of Newport to the Wykeham-Martin family, in whose hands it remained until the 20th century.
 Queen Victoria supposedly planted a conifer on the manor's south lawn.

 20th century

 The house was purchased from Count Slade de Pomeroy by Jeanne Schroeder in 1987.
 She sold it to a family named Clark, who closed the house to the public in 1999.
-It was subsequently bought by Andy and Julia Gray-Ling in 2004, and re-opened to the public, during which time it played host to a Living History display by the Church, State and Household group every August before it was closed and made a private residence again.
-The Manor was last sold in August 2017 to Nathalie Pulford who still resides there, as a family home.
-Arreton Manor is no longer open to the public but its coachhouse is now an antiques shop from where one can now see a handsome view of the Manor's exemplary Jacobean façade.
+It was subsequently bought by Andy and Julia Gray-Ling in 2004, and re-opened to the public, during which time it displayed a Living History display by the Church, State and Household group every August before it was closed and made a private residence again.
+In August 2017, the manor was purchased by Nathalie Pulford and the manor is still a private residence.